chaos-genius/chaosgenius-docs/docs/introduction.md

 ## Roadmap

-Check out our [Roadmap]covering our immediate and 6-12 week milestones.
+Check out our [Roadmap](/Roadmap/roadmap.md) section covering our immediate and 6-12 week milestones.
 Something missing?
 Feel free to raise an issue or drop us a line.

 ## License

 Chaos Genius is licensed under the MIT license.
-See the [LICENSE] section for licensing information.
+See the [License](/License/license.md) section for licensing information.